-- The Proposed Action "May affect, is likely to adversely affect" the Indiana bat. - The Proposed Action "May affect, is likely to adversely affect" the northern long-eared bat.
+- The Proposed Action "May affect, is likely to adversely affect" the Indiana bat. - The Proposed Action "May affect, is likely to adversely affect" the northern longeared bat.

-FAA's finding was submitted to the USFWS on July 20, 2018.
-(See Appendix D, Section 7 Consultation for the BA and Section 7 consultation).
+FAA's finding was submitted to the USFWS on July 17, 2018 and received by the USFWS on July 23, 2018.
+The USFWS responded with a Biological Opinion dated November 28, 2018.
+The BO concluded the Proposed Action is not likely to jeopardize species and is not likely to destroy or adversely modify critical habitat.
+(See Appendix C, Section 7 Consultation for the Section 7 consultation).

 The DSA is located outside of known forest-dwelling bat habitat; however, the USFWS Kentucky Field Office (KFO) designates the area as Potential Habitat.
-Impacts to Potential Habitat requires mitigation per guidelines of the KFO Revised Conservation Strategy for Forest-Dwelling Bats into the Imperiled Bat Conservation Fund (IBCF).
-The current rate for mitigation for the February to March timeframe is \$1,710/acre, and the current mitigation rate for April to May is \$3,420/acre.
-The IBCF mitigation rate/acre is updated in August of each year.
+Rather than choosing to conduct presence or probable absence surveys for the Indiana bat and northern long-eared bat, presence of these species will be assumed in the DSA and assumed impacts will be offset by a voluntary contribution to the Imperiled Bat Conservation fund (IBCF) as detailed in the Biological Assessment.
 Total tree removal for the Proposed Action would be 244 acres.
 Payment into the IBCF will be made prior to tree clearing per the mitigation multipliers by habitat type and season in the Revised Conservation Strategy for Forest-Dwelling Bats.

 The clearing, grading, and site preparation for the project is expected to last approximately 18 months.
 Efforts will be made to avoid removing trees in June and July.
-This contribution to the IBCF is expected to promote the survival and recovery of Indiana and northern long-eared bats through the protection and management of existing forested habitat to support potential maternity populations, particularly those that would expand existing conservation ownerships.
+This contribution to the IBCF is expected to promote the survival and recovery of Indiana and northern longeared bats.